How to Care For Your Einkorn Sourdough Starter

 After feeding the starter twice a day for 2-3 days, your starter should become strong and healthy.
 You should see bubbles everywhere and it will have a nice aroma.
 Once this happens, it should be ready to make bread again.
 Or just put your starter back in the fridge and go back to feeding it once a week.

-4. Leave it on your counter for 6-12 hours or until bubbly.
+- Leave it on your counter for 3-4 hours (or longer) until bubbly.

 The Hooch